What we heard

 Have your say

-Submissions are accepted between Wednesday 12 November and Wednesday 10 December 2025, by either:
+Submissions were accepted between Wednesday 12 November and Wednesday 10 December 2025, by either:

 • online: online poll (above)